 3.1 Key Performance Indicator

 Since AGH is interested in a predictive bed modelling tool, the objective of the model is to estimate the number of occupied beds.
-The PA data allows us to obtain metric called the midnight bed census, and its breakdown between emergency and elective patients, as shown in Figure 1 (after excluding all patients who are admitted and discharged on the same day).
-Hence, we use midnight occupancy level as the main metric in our simulation model and the simulation runs in discrete time, with each time unit representing one day of hospital operations.
+The PA data allows us to obtain bed occupancy at any time of day.
+In this work we use a frequently-used metric called the midnight bed census, and its breakdown between emergency and elective patients, as shown in Figure 1 (after excluding all patients who are admitted and discharged on the same day).
+Hence, we also use midnight occupancy level as the main metric in our simulation model and the simulation runs in discrete time, with each time unit representing one day of hospital operations.

 Figure 1: The emergency and elective midnight bed census during the observation period of 560 days